Back to the Basics

 Are tickets required to visit the Liberty Bell Center?

 No tickets are required to visit the Liberty Bell Center.
-Entrance is first come, first served.
-The line forms outside the building, and there is security screening at the entrance.
+Entrance is first-come, first -served.
+There is security screening at the entrance.

 Where can I park my car?